Runaway (Kanye West song): Live performances

-The song was debuted during a live performance at the 2010 MTV Music Video Awards.
+The song was debuted during a live performance at the 2010 MTV Music Video Awards on September 12.
 Substantial media interest was generated with the performance, due to the controversy created the year prior by West.
 Prior to West's stage appearance, Swift performed a song called "Innocent" that some people perceived as a song about West.
 The performance began with West entering the stage by himself, walking over to a platform containing a MPC2000XL, an electronic musical instrument that allows for the player to program various samples into it.
 West began playing the song on the instrument, before a group of ballerinas entered the stage.
 The performance was accompanied by Pusha T, who delivered his verse.
 MTV failed to censor West's use of the word "asshole."
 West's performance received positive reviews and was described as a "comeback" moment.
 Time writer Claire Saddath graded his performance with an 'A+', and wrote that "it's hard to take a song that includes the lyrics 'Let's have a toast for the douche bags' seriously, but with this clean, honest execution, Kanye pulls it off."
 In 2017, Billboard placed it at eighth, on its list of "The 100 Greatest Award Show Performances of All Time".

 West performed "Runaway" and "Power" on Saturday Night Live on October 2, 2010.
 For the first time in the show's history, the signature black instrument filled stage gave place to an all-white, backlit canvas.
-Pusha T joined West during the performance which featured the ballerinas that often accompanied West.
+West performed the song in an entirely red outfit.
+Pusha T and the ballerinas also accompanied West.
 HitFix's Gregory Ellwood praised the performance, though noted that his performance of "Power" was superior.
 Ellwood viewed that SNL was "very lucky to have him on such a weak overall show."
 Kevin O'Donnell of Spin wrote that West delivered one of the show's "most unique performances of all-time."
-West performed the song in an entirely red outfit.